Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-Through the Set Property Procedure accepts a Recordset object can be passed to the Class ClsRecUpdate Object.
+Through the Set Property Procedure, a Recordset object can be passed to the ClsRecUpdate Class Object.

 The Sorting Column data type must be either Number, Currency, or String.
 Other data types are ignored.
 The Recordset column numbers are 0-based, which means the first column number is 0, the second column is 1, and so on.

-A listing of the records will be dumped on the Debug Window.
-The listing of fields will be limited to five fields only, if the record source has more than that then the rest of the fields are ignored.
+A listing of the records will be displayed in the Debug Window.
+The output will be limited to the first five fields; if the record source contains more than five fields, the remaining fields will be ignored.

 The Test Program for ClsUpdate.